Your College Finance Strategy

 Build Credit while on Campus

 A credit card of course may offer you opportunity to create credit, but at a price.
-Best strategy for a credit card while in college: limit your credit limit.
+Best strategy for a credit card while in college: stick with a lower credit limit.
 Even if a creditor wants to approve you for a high credit limit ask them to limit it even to a few hundred dollars.
 Make a couple of small purchases and immediately pay them off.
 Only use your plastic in an emergency.
-If you know you are irresponsible with money—avoid credit cards altogether; they won’t help you, they will hurt you.
+If you know you are irresponsible with money—avoid credit cards altogether; they won't help you, they will only hurt you.

 How to Keep On Top of Your Debt

-Lastly, a great way to be responsible and to get through college in one piece is to take heed to your bills.
+Lastly, a great way to be responsible and to get through college in one piece is to take care of your bills.

 • Know when you have bills due every month and mark it on a calendar.